KhronosGroup/VulkanSC-Headers/BUILD.md

 cd VulkanSC-Headers/

 # Configure the project
-cmake -S . -B build/ -DVULKANSC=ON
+cmake -S . -B build/

 # Because Vulkan-Headers is header only we don't need to build anything.
 # Users can install it where they need to.